Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Discussion

 \item Investigating merging clusters in the BigMDPL cosmological simulations, \cite{2019wittman} found that 68\% (95\%) of MACS1752 analogs have collision velocities ranging from 2444-3034 (1737-3264) km s$^{-1}$.
-This range of values is consistent with the value found from MCMAC.
-However, a major advantage of the analog method is that it can sample the collision velocity from the simulations, rather than infer it analytically.
-For this reason, we prefer the analog result.
-The analogs also provide a TSC for the system of 0.2-0.5 (0.1-1.1) Gyrs.
-The average TSC from the analogs is lower than that from MCMAC and is 2$\sigma$ consistent.
-One of the disadvantages of the analog method (and MCMAC) is that it does not utilize the locations of the radio relics.
-In a merging cluster, the separation of the mass peaks is oscillates with time.
-Whereas, the shocks (radio relics) propagate unidirectionally and their separation is ever growing.
+The analogs provide a TSC for the system of 0.2-0.5 (0.1-1.1) Gyrs. \edit2{These values are $2\sigma$ consistent with the values found from MCMAC.
+The analog method also constrains the MACS1752 merger to be within 16 (30) degrees of the plane of the sky.
+An advantage of the analog method is that it can sample the collision velocity from the simulations, rather than infer it analytically.
+One of the disadvantages of the analog method is that it does not utilize the locations of the radio relics.}